blagoySimandov/simandoff-blog/content/posts/tech-minimalism.md

 ---
 title: "Tech Minimalism: Doing More with Less"
 description:
-  "A deep dive into the problem of code explosion in the AI era and why minimalism in software development is more important than ever."
+  "The problem of code explosion in the AI era and why minimalism in software development is more important than ever."
 summary:
   "How AI-driven development leads to code explosion and why developers should embrace minimalism."